shakaflee/learn-github/README.md

 ```
 git init
 ```
-After this , I have done the job.
+After this, I have done this part of work.

 As I need capture this I make another dir so I can put a screenshot image here.
 ```